 At first all this may seem to you very foreign or irritating.
 A new idea is always irritating if one wants to hang on to the old.
 Do we prefer to hear a melody in a one-voice tune or do we prefer to listen to it as a symphony?
 It is the same with metaphysics.

 Actually it is only a question of consciousness.
-If consciousness is cultured in the categories of divine metaphysics it becomes quite natural to read the textbook structurally.
+If consciousness is cultured in the categories of divine metaphysics, it becomes quite natural to read the Textbook structurally.
 It is only a matter of spiritual culture.
-Without this culture it is evident that the textbook seems to partake of a "non-linear quality", as the critics maintain.
+Without this culture, it is evident that the Textbook seems to partake of a "non-linear quality," as the critics maintain.
 When an orchestra plays a theme, it is usually not one single instrument that plays the theme in an uninterrupted succession right through.
 So we cannot pick out the full theme from one instrument on its own, but from a combination of all instruments together.
-This also explains why a student reading several pages of the textbook finds it so difficult to hear the theme: he so often cannot hear it because of the blending of the many metaphysical categories.
+This also explains why a student reading several pages of the Textbook finds it so difficult to hear the theme: he so often cannot hear it because of the blending of the many metaphysical categories.
 Taking again the analogy of music, if we jump about from one instrument to another, listening a few seconds to this one and then a few seconds to that one, we certainly don't get the theme.
-Similarly, with a consciousness which is educated in reasoning in a merely one-dimensional line we can never see the structure of the textbook.
+Similarly, with a consciousness educated and habitually entrenched in one-dimensional reasoning, we can never see the structure of the Textbook.